Garifuna: Carib wars

 Later, in 1795, the Caribs again rebelled against British control of the island, causing the Second Carib War.
 Despite the odds being against them, the Caribs successfully gained control of most of the island except for the immediate area around Kingstown, which was saved from direct assault on several occasions by the timely arrival of British reinforcements.
 British efforts to penetrate and control the interior and windward areas of the island were repeatedly frustrated by incompetence, disease, and effective Carib defences, which were eventually supplemented by the arrival of some French troops.
 A major military expedition by General Ralph Abercromby was eventually successful in defeating the Carib opposition in 1796.

 After the war was concluded and the Caribs surrendered, the British authorities decided to deport the Caribs of St. Vincent.
 This was done to avoid the Caribs causing more slave revolts in St. Vincent.
-In 1797, the Caribs with African features were chosen to be deported as they were considered the cause of the revolt, and originally exported them to Jamaica, and then they were transported to the island of Roatan in Honduras.
+In 1797, the Caribs with African features were chosen to be deported as they were considered the cause of the revolt, and originally exported to Jamaica, and then they were transported to the island of Roatan in Honduras.
 Meanwhile, the Black Caribs with higher Amerindian traits were allowed to remain on the island.
 More than 5,000 Black Caribs were deported, but when the deportees landed on Roatan on April 12, 1797, only about 2,500 had survived the trip to the islands.
-Since this was too small and infertile a number to maintain the population, the Black Caribs asked the Spanish authorities of Honduras to be allowed to live on land.
-The Spanish allowed to change the use them as soldiers.
 After settling in the Honduras, they expanded along the Caribbean coast of Central America, coming to Belize and Guatemala to the north, and the south to Nicaragua.
 Over time, the Black Caribs would denominate in the mainland of Central America as "Garifuna".

 19th century

-This was also in the period of the Haitian Revolution in the French colony of Saint-Domingue, which ultimately led to the enslaved people creating the independent republic of Haiti in 1804.
-The French lost thousands of troops in an attempt to take back the island in 1803, many to yellow fever epidemics.
-Thousands of whites and free people of color were killed in the revolution.
-Europeans throughout the Caribbean and in the Southern United States feared future slave revolts.

 Large-scale sugar production and chattel slavery were not established on Saint Vincent until the British assumed control.
 As the United Kingdom abolished slavery in 1833, it operated it for roughly a generation on the island, creating a legacy different from on other Caribbean islands.
 Elsewhere, slavery had been institutionalized for much longer.